 - Boundary conditions and goals of production engineering

 - Fundamentals and methods of primary forming, shaping and cutting

-In the successive semesters, the basic knowledge gained in the Bachelors courses can be extended in the compulsory selective courses Forming Technologies I + II and Forming Machines I + II.
+In the successive semesters, the basic knowledge gained in the bachelor's program can be extended in the selective courses Forming Technologies I + II and Forming Machines I + II.
 The focus in these lectures is set on the basics of plastomechanics and tribology, forming technologies and the necessary machines, manufacturing and handling facilities.